Introduction to Writing Comics

 What else will we be doing?

-In addition to talking with Andy during the class sessions (and they are recorded if you have to miss one or more) you’ll also have exclusive access to a dedicated class member-only online forum where your class can meet online, 24 hours a day, seven days a week, for the duration of the course.
+In addition to talking with Paul during the class sessions (and they are recorded if you have to miss one or more) you’ll also have exclusive access to a dedicated class member-only online forum where your class can meet online, 24 hours a day, seven days a week, for the duration of the course.

 And the forum is where you’ll be able to post your work for your classmates to review, comment on, and make suggestions.
 And likewise, you’ll be asked to comment on your fellow students’ stories as well.
 The single best way to improve your own writing skills is to read and critique others and here you’ll be able to do that and have conversations with each other about them.
 You’ll problem-solve together and find new ways to write and work around plot holes and other story challenges.